openshift/enhancements/enhancements/machine-api/machine-deletion-hooks.md

 How would a user remove a hook if a controller that is supposed to remove it is misbehaving?
 We’d probably need an annotation like ‘skip-hook-xyz’ or similar and that seems redundant to just using annotations in the first place.

-### Spec Field
-We probably don’t want other controllers dynamically adding and removing spec fields on an object.
-It’s not very declarative to utilize spec fields in that way.

 ### CRDs
 Seems like we’d need to sync information to and from a CR.